MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/use-central-console-to-manage-multiple-dpm-servers.md

 ---
 description: Explains why you should use the Central Console to manage multiple DPM servers and how to install the console.
 manager: carmonm
 ms.topic: article
 author: markgalioto
-ms.prod:  system-center-threshold
+ms.prod: system-center
 keywords:
 ms.date: 11/01/2016
 title: Manage multiple DPM servers with Central Console ms.technology: data-protection-manager ms.assetid: 6e08e911-36e0-48d6-b71e-df4741811a0a ms.author: markgal
 ---